SMITHsharon/projectSetup5/readme.md

 - Ran `Grunt` in the background in a separate terminal window while developing the printArray application

 #### `Bootstrap` and `jQuery`
-- Used Bootstrap to define the row and column structure to output the images to the DOM.
+- Uses Bootstrap to define the row and column structure to output the images to the DOM.
-- Wrote the event handlers using `jQuery`.
+- Writes the event handlers using `jQuery`.
-- After building the `html` string using `JavaScript`, wrote the images to the DOM using `jQuery`.
+- After building the `html` string using `JavaScript`, writes the images to the DOM using `jQuery`.

 ### Technologies Used